DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 When you hear **for each edition** or similar criteria, you should think of group filtering.

-We need a function that does a *specific task* for *each elements of the group*.
+We need a function that performs a *specific task* for *each element of the group*.

 The easiest way to apply a function to different subgroups within a dataset is with `tapply()`.